New TeamsAny questions about joining ProLeague as team?

 7.1.1 Teams are free to schedule games in agreement with their opponent at any day and time within the given match week.

-220.127.116.11.1 If necessary, to delay a match week (one or multiple matches within that time frame) a team can use or 3 wildcards in a season.
-These have to be handed in two hours ahead of the arranged match date to both the league admin and the opponent team.
+22.214.171.124.1 If necessary, to delay a match day (one match) a team can use 2 wildcards in a season.
+These have to be handed in no less than two hours ahead of the arranged match date to both the league admin and the opponent team.

 7.2 Cancellations due to insufficient number of players